 Join free walking tours/pub-crawl

 A lot of walking tours are free, but are also an excellent tool for meeting new friends – and even while you sightsee.
 That’s a win-win!
-Sites like Freetour and Guruwalk offer free tours (tips are encouraged though), but many hostels also provide you with free tours and activities like pub-crawls, trivia nights, etc. Ask your staff at the reception, and see if they have any tours you can go on.
+Sites like Freetour and Guruwalk offer free tours (tips are encouraged though).

 Join full-day/multi-day tours